raspberrypilearning/turing-test-lessons/Lesson-2/student-instructions-2.md

 ![](idle3.png)

-## Writing a simple program
+## Writing a Simple Program

-You are going to write a program to make a drawing of a shape.
+You are going to write a program to ask the user some questions and respond to them.

 1. Start by opening a new text editor window by clicking on **File** and **New Window**.